espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

 $ idf.py menuconfig
 ```

-After selecting the appropriate configuration items according to [Configuration Items](#5), run the following command to generate the bin file.
+After selecting the appropriate configuration items according to [Configuration](#5-configuration), run the following command to generate the bin file.

 ```
 $ idf.py build